colah/ByronTrialNotes/day7.md

 Byron's Trial, Day 7 (Week 2)
 =============================

-* Judge: It would be nice if P&Defense could anticipate needing to talk in advance...
+* Judge: It would be nice if Prosecution & Defense could anticipate needing to talk in advance...
 * Prosecution: There are a couple of things in the evidence that should not be a matter of public record.
 I'm being cryptic intentionally, and I'll let my friend elaborate.
 We are both in agreement that it should not go in the public domain.
 So we made need to make a minor edit...
 If we can locate it in the transcript, police video service can edit the video.
-And the transcript should be black markder redacted.
+And the transcript should be black marker redacted.
 * Defense gives page number to edit out.
 * Judge looks at it to make sure that there will not be a problem.